 I am currently a Senior Fellow in The Urban Institute’s Income and Benefits Policy Center.
 I am also a member of the Institute’s Communication team where I specialize in data visualization and presentation design.
 Prior to my time at Urban, I spent the previous 9 years at the Congressional Budget Office conducting research in such areas as earnings and income inequality, immigration, disability insurance, retirement security, data measurement, the Supplemental Nutrition Assistance Program (SNAP), and other aspects of public policy.

 I have created a number of policy-relevant data visualization products; written widely on data visualization and presentation techniques; and offer public workshops on those areas.
 I’m generally known for calling for clarity and accessibility in research and have written on various aspects of how to best visualize data including technical aspects of creation, design best practices, and how to communicate social science research in more accessible ways.
 I was named a “visualization thought leader” by AllAnalytics in 2013.
-My book, Better Presentations: A Guide for Scholars, Researchers, and Wonks is designed to help presenters of scholarly or data-intensive content develop clear, sophisticated, and visually captivating presentations.
+I have written several books about ways you and your teams can improve how you visualize, present, and communicate your data, research, and analysis.

 In addition to my efforts to improve how researchers communicate their findings to a wider audience, I continue to pursue my existing research portfolio.
 Ongoing and future work includes investigation of child nutrition programs; long-term earnings patterns among SNAP recipients; the relationship between state-level SNAP policies and individual participation decisions; coincident retirement-disability Social Security benefit claiming behavior; and patterns in earnings inequality and volatility within and across groups of workers.